MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Lead

 A lead is a potential customer, a person who has shown interest in a product or service but hasn't purchased yet.
-A *marketing-qualified lead* (MQL) is a lead that marketing has deemed viable, based on activity, demographics, and so on.
+A *marketing-qualified lead* (MQL) is a lead that Marketing has deemed viable, based on activity, demographics, and so on.
 It was determined to match the target customer profile and to be sales-ready, based on campaign interactions.
-A *sales-qualified lead* is a lead that sales has vetted and found to fit the ideal customer profile and to be ready for contact.
+A *sales-qualified lead* is a lead that Sales has vetted and found to fit the ideal customer profile and to be ready for contact.
 Learn more at [Identify and qualify leads overview](prospect-to-quote-identify-qualify-leads.md).

 ### Lead and opportunity management